better-ecosystem/better-control-rs/plan.md

 ### Week 2: Menu System & Dialogs

 **Goals:**
-- Implement hamburger menu system
+- Implement hamburger menu system    # changed idea, we don't need it.
-- Create About dialog
+- Create About dialog                # changed idea, we don't need it.
-- Build preferences dialog
+- Build preferences dialog           # changed idea, we don't need it.
 - Add keyboard shortcuts

 **Technical Tasks:**
-- [ ] Add `GtkMenuButton` to header bar
+- [ ] Add `GtkMenuButton` to header bar # changed idea, we don't need it.
-- [ ] Create `GMenuModel` for menu structure
+- [ ] Create `GMenuModel` for menu structure # changed idea, we don't need it.
-- [ ] Implement `GSimpleAction` system for menu items
+- [ ] Implement `GSimpleAction` system for menu items # changed idea, we don't need it.
-- [ ] Build `AdwAboutDialog` with application metadata
+- [ ] Build `AdwAboutDialog` with application metadata # changed idea, we don't need it.
-- [ ] Create `AdwPreferencesDialog` with basic settings
+- [ ] Create `AdwPreferencesDialog` with basic settings # changed idea, we don't need it.
-- [ ] Add `AdwPreferencesPage` and `AdwPreferencesGroup` structure
+- [ ] Add `AdwPreferencesPage` and `AdwPreferencesGroup` structure # changed idea, we don't need it.
 - [ ] Implement `GtkShortcutController` for keyboard shortcuts
-- [ ] Add `AdwToastOverlay` for user feedback
+- [ ] Add `AdwToastOverlay` for user feedback # changed idea, we don't need it.
-- [ ] Create settings persistence with `GSettings`
+- [ ] Create settings persistence with `GSettings` # changed idea, we don't need it.

 **Deliverables:**
-- Functional hamburger menu
+- Functional hamburger menu # changed idea, we don't need it.
-- Complete About dialog
+- Complete About dialog # changed idea, we don't need it.
-- Basic preferences dialog
+- Basic preferences dialog # changed idea, we don't need it.
 - Working keyboard shortcuts

 ### Week 3: System Information Page